Graphics Editing, Missing Images

 This is not an uncommon problem, the problem is most likely with your graphics software.
 Let me know what software you are using for your graphics editing please.

 Unfortunately, I can not give you the exact reason for the problem as we have not yet pinpointed what causes this.
-We have created a support page with all the possible problems and solutions for this problem:
+We have created a support page with all the possible problems and solutions for this problem at the following URL: